SocietyForArtisticResearch/rc-html-import-example/README.md

 This is a demo exposition for the HTML import feature of the RC.
 The HTML import feature allows you to directly import a simple static HTML website.
-Any embedded media files will be automatically transcoded.
+Any embedded media files will be automatically transcoded to a smaller size.

 Requirements:
 -------------